packit/packit.dev/content/packit-as-a-service.md

 <!--more-->

-## Steps how to install Packit-as-a-Service into your projects or organizations
+## Steps how to integrate Packit-as-a-Service into your projects or organizations

 There are two ways to install Packit-as-a-Service GitHub app into your repository.